Powerlearnproject/se-day1-assignment-Icily57/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

--Software engineering is a systematic and disciplined approach to the development, operation, and maintenance of software.
-It uses engineering concepts to develop software solutions that are dependable,efficient and cost-effective
+-Software engineering is The process of designing, developing, and maintaining software.

 -Importance of Software Engineering in the technology industry
 1)  Optimizing software for performance and resource usage is essential, thus making Software Engineering efficient.